MouseLand/cellpose/README.md

 **Segmentation options**

 SIZE: you can manually enter the approximate diameter for your cells, or press "calibrate" to let the model estimate it.
-The size is represented by a disk at the bottom of the view window (can turn this disk of by unchecking "scale disk on").
+The size is represented by a disk at the bottom of the view window (can turn this disk off by unchecking "scale disk on").

-use GPU: if you have specially installed the cuda version of mxnet, then you can activate this, but it won't give huge speedups when running single images in the GUI.
+use GPU: if you have installed the cuda version of mxnet, then you can activate this, but it won't give huge speedups when running single images in the GUI.

 MODEL: there is a *cytoplasm* model and a *nuclei* model, choose what you want to segment